ivanvmoreno/dataset-translator/README.md

 ## Supported Languages

-Here is the list of languages supported by the Google Translate backends.
+Here is the list of languages supported by the Google Translate providers (other providers may differ).

 | Code     | Language                 |
 |----------|--------------------------|